davidwalter0/loadbalancer/README.md

 More things not yet completed

-- [ ]  load active devices
+- [x] Load active devices (use --linkdevice to specify the active device)
-- [x]  load active primary ip address per device
+- [x] Load active primary ip address per device
   - must specify the device on the command line --linkdevice

-- [ ]  set default ip address per device
+- [x]  set default ip address per device
-- [ ]  check for new load balancer request's ip match to a device default subnet and add if not found
+- [x] Check for new load balancer request's ip match to a device default subnet and add if not found
-- [ ]  catch/recover from errors associated with missing IP, illegal
-    IP/CIDR, address in use and report accordingly
+- [x] Catch/recover from errors associated with missing IP, illegal IP/CIDR, address in use and report accordingly
+  - check valid ip address ignore if invalid
-- [ ]  get endpoint node list by service
+- [x] Get endpoint node list by service
+  - marry nodes to nodeports as service endpoints for out of cluster
-- [ ]  create endpoint watcher similar to service watch
+- [x] Create endpoint watcher similar to service watch
+  - out of cluster use node watcher
-- [ ]  check ability to run in cluster with host net/privileges
+- [ ] Check ability to run in cluster with host network privilege and a bridge interface specified as --linkdevice
-- [ ]  allow per namespace load balancer?
+  - label the node `node-role.kubernetes.io/load-balancer`
+  - run a statefulset of one instance
+  - use the bridge interface device to apply the changes
+- [x] All namespaces through one load balancer
+- [x] Update service ExternalIPs with the ip address of the load balancer
+- [x] Add signal handler to cleanup ExternalIPs on shutown sigint, sigterm
 - [ ] allow multiple ports per service to be forwarded

+---

+*Possible Future Work*

-- [ ] research network route/device changes for both insertion of
+- [ ] research netlink network route/device watcher for both insertion
-    physical hardware or address changes
+  of physical hardware or default address change